acestojanoski/args-flagify/README.md

 Type: `Object`

 The flags to parse.

-The key is the flag name, the value is the flag type: `number, string, boolean`.
+The key is the flag name.

+The value is the flag type: `number, string, boolean`, or an object with the flag options:

+-   `type`: Type of the value.
+(Possible values: `string`, `boolean`, `number`)
+-   `alias`: Short flag alias.

 Example:

 ```
 argsFlagify(`
+    ...

     help text

+    ...
 `, {
     radius: 'number',
-    firstName: 'string'
+    firstName: {
+		type: 'string',
+		alias: 'fn'
+	}
 });
 ```